Complete Internet Services Blog

 Well, that certainly is enlightening to all potential visitors!
 I can’t really see anyone beating a path to ABC Widgets door anytime soon.

-You can therefore see that the Meta description is an important way of getting information about your company across to people.
+You can, therefore, see that the Meta description is an important way of getting information about your company across to people.

 However, you should also be able to see how the Meta description could actually be put to work for you as a promotional tool – not with Google but with potential customers.
 Use words and phrases that a visitor will use to search for a business like yours and write text that will simply shout for people to click on your listing rather than someone else’s.

-Your description could include any current promotions you may be running, discounts provided, specialised services you offer, etc. Why not put in your contact telephone number?
+Your description could include any current promotions you may be running, discounts provided, specialized services you offer, etc. Why not put in your contact telephone number?
 And a call for action – ‘call us today for all your widget needs’?
-But remember to make it relevant and current, you don’t want to disappoint your visitors when they arrive at your website – your bounce rate my go up rather sharply!
+But remember to make it relevant and current, you don’t want to disappoint your visitors when they arrive at your website – your bounce rate may go up rather sharply!

-Take note of other companies’ descriptions when you are searching the net for information, this will give you a good idea of how others are utilising this resource to promote their online business.
+Take note of other companies’ descriptions when you are searching the net for information, this will give you a good idea of how others are utilizing this resource to promote their online business.
 Then go and search your own keywords and see what your competitors are up to!
 I suspect you may then want to take a bit more notice of your own Meta description…